jmoenig/Snap/DEVLOG.md

     * new "Lisp code..." entry in blocks context menu
     * new "code..." entry to blocks context menu if "Codification support" setting is enabled
     * new live coding "performer mode" (currently hidden behind shift-click) setting, thank you, Bernat!
+    * new API configuration option to hide the project name, thanks, Bernat!
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree